markshust/docker-magento/README.md

 ## Setup a New Magento 2 Project in Windows

+The following scripts are meant to run with Powershell.
+Note that the execution policy for scripts needs to be set accordingly [Execution policy](https://docs.microsoft.com/en-us/powershell/module/microsoft.powershell.security/get-executionpolicy?view=powershell-6).

 1. Setup a new project using the Magento 2 compose skeleton:
 (Run this with a bash-like terminal)
 ```